-DMACC employs a special needs coordinator to work with students to develop and coordinate services based on individual student need.
+DMACC employs a Disability Services Coordinator to work with students to develop and coordinate services based on individual student need.

 If you are a student with a disability who requires reasonable accommodation to participate fully at DMACC, follow the steps listed below.